emptymalei/social-pulse/README.md

 1. Fork the repo.
 Make sure to allow GitHub Actions when forking.
 2. Remove the data files in `dashboard/data`.
+3. Change the `CNAME` file to adjust to your own domain name if needed.
+Otherwise, delete the file.
-3. Change the configs.
+3. Change the configs (see below).

 ### Change the Configs

 The config file is located in `configs/config.json`.

 Change all the `user_id` fields in the config.
-See the `//` comments in the following example.
+Check the details of the `//` comments in the following example.

 ```
 {